raphaelletseng/raphaelle.github.io/_posts/2019-09-03-Visualising_company_diversity_data_with_kibana_and_elasticsearch.md

 ![Link](/assets/img/AsianTagCloud.PNG)
 - Percentage of Latinos in companies:
 ![Link](/assets/img/LatinoTagCloud.PNG)
 Tag clouds are useful visualisations to get brief overviews of data.
 A useful metric to get some idea of the scale in this data is 'US Population'.
-'Average from our sample' may also be used to get an understanding of which companies higher particularly low numbers of certain groups and aren't particularly diverse.
+'Average from our sample' may also be used to get an understanding of which companies hire particularly low numbers of certain groups and aren't particularly diverse.
 For example, 51% of the US population is made up of women.
 So companies like Google, the US Congress, Fortune 500 CEOs, Cisco and Microsoft all have incredibly male-dominated demographics.
 Yelp, on the otherhand, employs more women than men.
 TagClouds however, make it difficult to see specific information about certain groups and numbers.

 ### Area Graphs
 - Percentage of Black and Latino employees